Everyday borrower using a smartphone to access open banking loan options in 2026

 Quick Answer

-As of July 2026, open banking has materially changed borrowing for millions of Americans.
 The Consumer Financial Protection Bureau’s Section 1033 rule now requires banks to share consumer financial data with authorized third parties.
-Over 100 million U.S. consumers can now access faster loan approvals, personalized rates, and income-based underwriting through open banking-connected lenders.
+Over 100 million U.S. consumers can access faster loan approvals, personalized rates, and income-based underwriting through open banking-connected lenders.

 The open banking 2026 changes represent the most significant structural shift in U.S. consumer lending in a generation.
 The CFPB’s finalized Personal Financial Data Rights rule under Section 1033 of the Dodd-Frank Act took effect for the largest financial institutions in early 2026, requiring them to make consumer data portable and machine-readable on demand.